What is bariatric or weight loss surgery?

 How is weight loss surgery different than liposuction?

-Weight Loss Surgery is major surgery involving the gastrointestinal tract.
+Weight Loss Surgery is a major surgery involving the gastrointestinal tract.
 The stomach and intestines are modified so that less food can be consumed or absorbed, which leads to a substantial loss of weight that can be maintained for years.
 Liposuction is a form of cosmetic surgery in which areas of the body are reshaped or resculpted by removing excess amounts of fat in those areas.
 The purpose of liposuction is not to produce weight loss.

 How do I know if I’m a candidate for this surgery?